-We have recently increased our forecast of 2014 capital expenditures to approximately \$575 million to support the demand of our customers and capture certain growth opportunities related to mobile communications.
+We expect that our 2014 capital expenditures will be approximately \$675 million, which includes approximately \$35 million primarily for the deposit for the construction of our new factory and research and development center in Korea.
+The increase in trade payables of \$261.3 million from December 31, 2013, included \$190.2 million related to payables for capital investments.
+Our capital expenditures will primarily support customer demand for packaging and test services related to mobile communications.
 Ultimately, the amount of our 2014 capital expenditures will depend on several factors including, among others, the timing and implementation of any capital projects under review, the performance of our business, economic and market conditions, the cash needs and investment opportunities for the business, the need for additional capacity to service anticipated customer demand and the availability of cash flows from operations or financing.